naemon/naemon.github.io/src/documentation/usersguide/macrolist.md

 </tr>
 <tr>
 <td class="MacroName"><a id="hostduration">$HOSTDURATION$</a></td>
 <td class="MacroDescription">A string indicating the amount of time that the host has spent in its current state.
-Format is "XXh YYm ZZs", indicating hours, minutes and seconds.</td>
+Format is <code>XXh YYm ZZs</code>, indicating hours, minutes and seconds.</td>
 </tr>
 <tr>
 <td class="MacroName"><a id="hostdurationsec">$HOSTDURATIONSEC$</a></td>